Beat The Rain

 Literary Fiction, Psychological Thriller 2016A love story about dysfunctional people.
 Can Louise move on from the loss of her lover Tom?
 Can she and Tom's twin brother Adam really find a way to love one another?
 Or are they trapped on a path of self-destruction, moving towards a tragedy neither can avoid?
 Beat The Rain is a moving and vulnerable depiction of a relationship in decline.

 At times humorous, at times heartbreaking, it explores what it means to live, to love and to lose.

 Literary Fiction / Contemporary Fiction 2018After witnessing a fatal car accident, a homeless man wanders the streets of Brighton, trying to ignore the new, incessant voice inside his head.
 But he cant forget the crash, can't get the face of the woman cradling her dying husband out of his mind.
 Is Dan mentally ill or has he really been possessed by the spirit of Natalie's dead husband, Joe?

-The Pursuit of Ordinary is a twisting tale of modern life and mental health where nothing is what it seems.More about The Pursuit of Ordinary
+The Pursuit of Ordinary is twisting tale of modern life and love where nothing is what is seems.

 Writer and author, born in London, England.
 He now lives in Brighton (via Nottingham) with his partner, their two children and greying ginger dog.